-Ian is a full-blooded Filipino visual artist who loves to incorporate Pinoy myth and folklore in his work.
+Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

-Later in life, I learned that my friend was actually talking about a variation of the tale of Maria Cacao.
+Later in life, I learned that my friend was talking about a variation of the tale of Maria Cacao.
 In reality, she wasn't even from the town where I was, but from the other side of the province in Southern Cebu.

 Unlike her Tagalog counterparts, Maria Cacao is described as having magnificently fair skin and a perfect aquiline nose, which is far from the look of a Filipino native.
-This is telling about her class and race, likening her to a mestizo—a half-native, half Spanish haciendera (female plantation owner).
+This is telling about her class and race, likening her to a mestizo—a half-native, half-Spanish haciendera (female plantation owner).

-Her description resembles the Engkanto that are believed to be living in a world parallel to our own.
+Her description goes in line with the engkanto that are believed to be living in a world parallel to our own.
 They tend to be fairer than average, as pale skin has been associated with the supernatural even during pre-colonial times.
 Folklore also teaches us that they have a normal human appearance, but are more beautiful and seemingly ageless, save for some distinct characteristics.

 These creatures have continuously smooth and supple skin without any wrinkled parts—as in the elbows and knees, and which seemed to glimmer in the sunlight.
 To distinguish them apart from real humans, one might notice that they lacked the ridge found below the nose called the philtrum.
-When one looks in their eyes, the reflection they cast appears inverted.
+When one looks into their eyes, the reflection they cast appears inverted.
 Inversion seems to be a popular theme because I've heard stories that these creatures also live their lives like normal people but do it backward, implying that they are unnatural.